-Also known as hybrid mode, using both a Dynamic Yield script on your website and our Experience APIs can provide you the control and fast time-to-value you need today while keeping your future options open.
+Using both a Dynamic Yield script on your website and our Experience APIs can provide you the control and fast time-to-value you need today while keeping your future options open.
 For example, you might already be using client-side testing and personalization tools that provide known business value, but you also want to gain the fast performance of APIs that aren’t affected by script loading time.

 If you’ve been using Dynamic Yield for any significant period of time, you’ve already amassed a considerable amount of data that you want to continue leveraging, crucial for your targeting, personalization, and fine-tuning recommendation strategies.

-The hybrid approach gives you the opportunity to gradually implement API-based campaigns.
+This approach gives you the opportunity to gradually implement API-based campaigns.
 Here are some use cases especially suited for APIs, which we recommend starting with:

 - Content above the fold: For page elements at the top of the page that are immediately visible when the page loads, you want to ensure minimal latency and no flicker.
 This is easier to achieve when calling our API from your server, as the personalized content is already included in your markup when serving the page back to the browser.